temporalio/documentation/docs/concepts/what-is-a-schedule.md

 #### Pause-on-failure

-If this policy is set, a workflow started by a Schedule that ends with a failure or timeout (but not cancellation or terminate) will cause the Schedule to automatically pause.
+If this policy is set, a Workflow Execution started by a Schedule that ends with a failure or timeout (but not Cancellation or Termination) will cause the Schedule to automatically pause.

 Note that with the `AllowAll` overlap policy, this pause might not apply to the next Run, because the next run might have started before the failed run finished.
 It applies only to Runs that were Scheduled to start after the failed Run finished.

 ### Last completion result